4RM4C4/Hostname-Redirect-Proxy/README.md

 # HTTP Proxy Server with Express and http-proxy-middleware

-This project is a simple HTTP proxy server using Node.js, Express, and the `http-proxy-middleware` library.
-It redirects incoming requests to different ports based on the hostname.
+This project is a simple HTTP proxy server using Node.js, Express, and the http-proxy-middleware library.
+It redirects incoming requests to different ports based on the hostname and caches database requests for improved performance.

 ## Features

 - **Hostname-based redirection:** Uses a JSON file to map hostnames to specific ports.
-- **CORS support:** Cross-Origin Resource Sharing (CORS) support.
+- **Server status control:** Easily put a server in an `offline` status directly from the database.
-- **Server status control:** Easily put a server in an `offline` state to stop redirecting requests.
+- **Caching:** Database requests are cached for 10 seconds to reduce load and improve response times.

 ## Installation